Paradise Now: Plot

 Paradise Now follows Palestinian childhood friends Said and Khaled who live in Nablus and have been recruited for suicide attacks in Tel Aviv.
 It focuses on what would be their last days together.

-Their handlers from an unidentified resistance group tell them the attack will take place the next day.
+Their handlers from an unidentified militant group tell them the attack will take place the next day.
 The pair record videos glorifying God and their cause, and bid their unknowing families and loved ones goodbye, while trying to behave normally to avoid arousing suspicion.
 The next day, they shave off their hair and beards and don suits in order to look like Israelis.
 Their cover story is that they are going to a wedding.

 An explosive belt is attached to each man; the handlers are the only ones with the keys needed to remove the belts without detonating them.
-The men are instructed to detonate the bombs at the same place, a military check point in Israel, with a time interval of 15 minutes so that the second bomb will kill police arriving after the first blast.
+The men are instructed to detonate the bombs at the same place, a military checkpoint in Israel, with a time interval of 15 minutes so that the second bomb will kill police arriving after the first blast.

-They cross the Israeli border, but have to flee from guards.
-Khaled returns to their handlers, who have fled by the time Said arrives.
+They cross the Israeli border but have to flee from guards.
+Khaled returns to their handlers, who fled by the time Said arrives.
 The handlers remove Khaled's explosive belt and issue a search for Said.
 Khaled believes he is the best person to find Said since he knows him well, and he is given until the end of that day to find him.

 After Said escapes from the guards, he approaches an Israeli settlement.
 At one point, he considers detonating the bomb on a commercial bus, but he decides not to when he sees a child on board.
 Eventually, Said reveals his reason for taking part in the suicide bombing.
-While in a car with Suha, a woman he has fallen in love with, he explains that his father was an ameel (a "collaborator", or Palestinian working for the Israelis), who was executed for his actions.
+While in a car with Suha (Lubna Azabal), a woman he has fallen in love with, he explains that his father was an ameel (a "collaborator", or Palestinian working for the Israelis), who was executed for his actions.
 He blames the Israelis for taking advantage of his father's weakness.

 Khaled eventually finds Said, who is still wearing the belt and about to detonate it while lying on his father's grave.
 They return to the handlers, and Said convinces them that the attack need not be canceled, because he is ready for it.
 They both travel to Tel Aviv.
 Influenced by Suha, who discovered their plan, Khaled cancels his suicide attack.
 Khaled tries to convince Said to back off as well.
 However, Said manages to shake Khaled by pretending to agree.

-The film ends with a long shot of Said sitting on a bus carrying Israeli soldiers, slowly zooming in on his eyes, and then suddenly cuts to white.
+The film ends with a long shot of Said sitting on a bus carrying Israeli soldiers, slowly zooming in on his eyes before suddenly cutting to white.
+The screen then fades to black.